YehiaSAhmed/DSP_Task1_Team28/README.md

 ## Features
 This web app allows user to
 - Load and plot a CSV Signal or compose and mix their own Sinusoidals.
-- Sample a signal with varying sampling frequency and recostruct the sampled points.
+- Sample a signal with varying sampling frequency and reconstruct the sampled points.
+- reconstruct a signal with either normalized frequency (with a range from 1 to 5fmax) or another frequency number (in Hz).
-- Visualize Interactive plots (zoom , pan, slice, and download as images) .
+- Visualize Interactive plots (zoom , pan, slice, and download as images).
 - View and Hide each curve on the same graph.
 - Add or remove sinusoidal signals (sin or cosine) of varying frequencies and magnitudes.
 - Add or remove noise with a variable SNR level.